Sjord/Sjord.github.io/_posts/2018-09-23-impact-of-cyberattack.md

 ### Cost of technical recovery

+After a hack, systems need to be reinstalled and redeployed to make sure nothing of the hacker leaves behind.
+Although this can be quite costly, the expenses can be reasonably calculated beforehand.
+Another factor of the cost is that the employees that are reinstalling systems can not work on anything else, so there may be a delay in projects.

 ### Brand damage and loss of sales

-significant negative impact on sales growth (3.4pp) kamiya2018 this translates into an average value loss of $439 million per attack kamiya2018
+A cyber attack can significantly influence the way people view the company.
+Customers lose trust in the company because it has been hacked, and this results in loss of sales.
+According to [2], the growth in sales can be cut almost in half:

+> We find that large firms experience a significant decrease in ROA, cash flow, and sales growth after the attacks.
+The decrease in sales growth is of 3.4 percentage points [...], which is large compared to the average sales growth of 8 percent the year before the attack for the sample of affected firms.

 ### Lost revenue due to denial of service

+A cyber attack can temporarily disrupt operations.
+The cost depends on how vital your IT infrastructure is to your work and how much turnover you lose in a given amount of time.
+In the 2017 NotPetya ransomware attack on Maersk, the shipping company's computers were down for several weeks [4].
+A company with a yearly revenue of 30 billion dollars was brought down to a halt for a couple of weeks.

 ### Loss of intelectual property or valuable data

+In a cyber attack, confidential data can be compromised.
+The cost of this is hard to express in money, but here is an example:

-For example, an employee of Valspar Corporation unlawfully downloaded proprietary paint formulas valued at $20 million, which he intended to take to a new job in China, according to press reports.
-This the represented about one-eighth of Valspar’s reported profits in 2009, the year the employee was arrested. fecie11
+> For example, an employee of Valspar Corporation unlawfully downloaded proprietary paint formulas valued at $20 million, which he intended to take to a new job in China, according to press reports.
+This the represented about one-eighth of Valspar’s reported profits in 2009, the year the employee was arrested.
+[5]

 ### Legal defense

+If you got hacked because your security was criminally bad, your customers may sue you for exposing their data.
+Lawyers are expensive, and especially in the U.S. the cost of a legal battle can escalate quickly.

+> Just last week, Target agreed to pay $10 million in a proposed settlement of a class-action lawsuit related to a huge 2013 data breach.
+[17]

 ### Fines

+Especially in Europe there exists laws how to protect customer data, such as the GDPR.
+Breaking that law and exposing customer data may get you fined, up to €10 million, or 2% of the worldwide annual revenue of the prior financial year, whichever is higher.
+These fines are real and significant, as TalkTalk discovered in 2016:

-Telecoms company TalkTalk has been issued with a record £400,000 fine by the ICO for security failings that allowed a cyber attacker to access customer data “with ease”. ico16
+> Telecoms company TalkTalk has been issued with a record £400,000 fine by the ICO for security failings that allowed a cyber attacker to access customer data “with ease”.
+[12]

+And again in 2017:

-The Information Commissioner’s Office has fined TalkTalk Telecom Group PLC £100,000 after it failed to look after its customers’ data and risked it falling into the hands of scammers and fraudsters. - ico17
+> The Information Commissioner’s Office has fined TalkTalk Telecom Group PLC £100,000 after it failed to look after its customers’ data and risked it falling into the hands of scammers and fraudsters.
+[13]

 ## Factors influencing impact

-Higher impact for:
+The impact of a cyber attack greatly depends on the type of company and type of attack.
+Several factors increase the cost of a cyber attack.
+The impact is higher when:

+* the attack follows an earlier attack [2]
-* attacks resulting in loss of personal information kamiya2018
+* the attack results in loss of personal information [2]

-Higher impact for sectors (ponemon18):
-* Health
-* Financial
-* Services

-Higher impact (ponemon18):
-* Third-party involvement
-* Extensive cloud migration
-* Compliancy failtures
-* Extensive use of mobile platforms

-Lower impact (ponemon18):
+* the company is in the health, financial or services sector [9]
+* the company is older [2]

+On the other hand, the impact is lower when:

-* Incident response team
+* the company has an incident response team [9]
+* the company has a risk management committee on the board [2]
+* the company trains employees on cyber security [9]
-* Extensive use of encryption
+* the company makes extensive use of encryption [9]
-* BCM involvement (business contiunity management)
-* Employee training

 ## Conclusion

+Although numbers vary on how much they cost exactly, we can conclude that hacks are very expensive.

 ## Read more